Last Updated on March 5, 2023 by Paul Guzman

 Planting Violas (Violaceae family) in the southwest is a bit challenging.
-These colorful plants love the fun during the spring seasons however once the hot summer heat arrives it’s best to place them in shade.
+These colorful plants love the sun during the spring seasons however once the hot summer heat arrives it’s best to place them in shade.
 But if you plant them in your garden beds it is important to remove weeds and other debris.
 Weeds and Violas will compete with water so it is important to remove all weeds that are nearby.
 They also do great during the fall months.

 Use them in Containers

 Plant them in containers or in the flowering garden.
 Plant them in masses for a great-looking effect.
 Use them in front of taller perennials or annuals during the spring and fall months.
 They will do well in hanging baskets and in tall pots.

-Use them in spring and fall for great outdoor color.
+Use them in spring and fall for great outdoor colors.
 They like loose loamy rich soil.
 To keep them looking their best you should fertilize them at least twice per month.
 A good 20-20-20 analysis will work great.
 There are a ton of colors and varieties to choose from.
 You can visit Wikipedia for a big list of Viola Varieties right here.
 Viola Varieties.

 This is not a drought-tolerant plant.
 Water every other day during the spring and fall seasons, sometimes daily, if they start to look droopy during the mid-summer heat.

 Deadheading Violas will help them rebloom over and over again.
 The more you deadhead the more flowers will spring out.

 Most of Viola’s plants are annuals however if you live in an area where freezing temperatures are rare they will come back after the fall seasons.
 Be sure to trim them back and cover them with mulch.
 This will help them spring back up in springtime.
 The English Viola is a hardier plant and is considered a perennial; you can read more information here.
 English Viola.